symbol-systems/iq/iq-starter/docs/RUNTIMES.md

 ### When to use

-- Building a web UI
+- Building a web UI or dashboard
 - Integrating with an existing SaaS or mobile app
-- Creating a chatbot
+- Creating a chatbot without LLM integration
 - Exposing AI capabilities to external partners
+- When you don't want to use an LLM client

 ### Quick start